c3g/epivar-browser/docs/setting_up_a_node.md

 # Setting up an EpiVar node

-## Dependencies
+## Requirements

 * Docker
 * Docker Compose plugin
-* A configurable reverse proxy such as NGINX, Trafik, or similar
+* A reverse proxy such as NGINX, Trafik, or similar (configuring this is out of scope for this guide)
+* A valid HTTPS certificate (configuring this is out of scope for this guide)

 ## Data and configuration requirements